The Ultimate Guide to Outdoor Saunas (2023)

 So, which one is the winner?
 It depends on personal preferences and budget.
 If you're a traditionalist, go for the wood-burning option.
 If you want something low-maintenance and easy, go for steam.
 Whichever you choose, get ready to sweat and relax in style!

 This unique sauna style is like a giant wine barrel, but it holds heated relaxation instead of storing fermented grapes.

 The rounded shape of the barrel sauna allows for optimal use of space and provides a unique sauna experience.
 The heat is evenly distributed throughout the sauna, creating a cozy and intimate atmosphere.
 Plus, who doesn't love a good round of "pass the hot sauce" in their own outdoor barrel sauna?

-Barrel saunas can use wood-fired stoves or electric heaters in terms of heating options.
+Barrel saunas can use electric heaters, as is the case with most Golden Designs barrel saunas or wood-fired stoves in terms of heating options.
 Like traditional saunas, wood-fired stoves provide a more rustic experience, while electric heaters are more convenient and low-maintenance.